Auction-Nudge/wordpress/readme.txt

 Display your active eBay items on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>, an approved eBay Compatible Application.

+**The Your eBay Profile and Your eBay Feedback tools are being retired.
+The ability to create new snippets for these tools has been removed and existing snippets will soon cease to function.
+More information can be found <a href="https://www.auctionnudge.com/changes#v2024.4.0">here</a>.**

 Add the Auction Nudge Shortcode anywhere that Shortcodes are supported:

 `